samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 A list is a sequence of ordered elements.
 For example, `1 2 4 5 6 90 19 3` is a list of numbers.
 In Redis, it's important to note that lists are implemented as [linked lists](https://en.wikipedia.org/wiki/Linked_list).
 This has some important implications regarding performance.
 It is fast to add elements to the head and tail of the list but it's slower to search for elements within the list as we do not have indexed access to the elements (like we do in an array).

 A list is created by using a Redis command that pushes data followed by a key name.
 There are two commands that we can use: `RPUSH` and `LPUSH`.
+If the key doesn't exist, these commands will return a new list with the passed arguments as elements.
+If the key already exists or it is not a list, an error is returned.

 ### RPUSH